-Kells, the historic town in County Meath, was the cursed bottleneck on the road from Dublin to the Northwest – until 2010, then the M3 opened and most people in a hurry are glad to bypass the Meath town (even though a road toll must be paid).
+Kells, the historic town in County Meath, was once known for its traffic jams as traffic from Dublin hit a bottleneck when passing through the quaint Irish town.
+When the M3 opened in 2010, most people in a hurry were glad to pay a toll to bypass the tiny Meath town.
 The town should, however, be on your list of places to visit in County Meath.
-It is steeped in history and has one of the most confusing follies in Ireland to boot.
+It is steeped in history, was once home to famed Book of Kells, and has one of the most confusing follies in Ireland to boot.

 A Short History of Kells

-The town's main claim to fame is, however, ecclesiastical: The monastery at Kells was founded around the year 800 by fugitive monks from Saint Colmcille's monastery on the Scottish island of Iona, on the move due to Viking invasions.
+The town's main claim to fame is, however, ecclesiastical: The monastery at Kells was founded around the year 800 by fugitive monks from Saint Colmcille's monastery on the Scottish island of Iona, who were forced to flee due to Viking invasions.

+Those who follow the history of the Catholic Church have likely heard of Kells because it became the center of a part of the church reformation in Ireland.
 The Synod of Kells in 1152 was maybe the most significant event in the history of Irish Christianity between St. Patrick's mission and the Reformation, changing the church from its monastic structure in Ireland to one based on the stricter diocesan structure preferred by Rome.
-Unfortunately, the actual synod was transferred to Mellifont in County Louth (though the name Kells stuck), and as small consolation Kells became a diocese in its own right for some time.
+Unfortunately, the actual synod (which is a kind of church council) was transferred to Mellifont in County Louth (though the name Kells stuck), and as small consolation Kells became a diocese in its own right for some time.

 The Anglo-Normans (starting with Hugh de Lacy, Lord of Meath from the late 12th century) sponsored Kells' religious establishments, but also put a far more worldly emphasis on the town.
-Soon an important border garrison of the “Pale” (the Anglo-Norman part of Ireland, radiating from Dublin), Kells saw some battles and smaller skirmishes, during the rebellion of 1641 large parts of Kells were burnt to the ground by the O'Reilly clan.
+Soon an important border garrison of the “Pale” (the Anglo-Norman part of Ireland, radiating from Dublin where English rule was concentrated), Kells saw some battles and smaller skirmishes, during the rebellion of 1641 large parts of Kells were burnt to the ground by the O'Reilly clan.

 During the Great Famine, the population of Kells dropped by two-fifths with both the workhouse and the hospital overflowing.